schitresh/computer_science/operating_system/1_introduction.md

 - Management of resources (CPU, memory, files)

 ## Characteristics
-- Device Management: Tracks all devices, and decide which process gets access, when & for how much time
+- Device Management: Tracks all devices, and decides which process gets access, when & for how much time
 - Processor Management: Allocates processor to process and de-allocates when no longer required or job is done
 - Memory Management: Tracks & allocates primary memory
 - Storage Management: Stores data in various tracks of hard drive